The Daisy Trust

 • Volunteer-led values: The Trust is entirely volunteer-run with zero administration costs.
 They value efficiency, community connection, and direct impact—reflect these values in your application.

 • 100% fundraising model: Because the Trust raises all its funds through community events, successful applicants become part of a wider H&F charitable ecosystem.
-Consider how you might support their fundraising events or connect them with other local organizations.
+Consider how you might support their fundraising events or connect them with other local organisations.

 Similar Funders